kittenlogic/ml5toolkit/README.md

 # DIY AI: ML5 Community Starter Kit

-A beginner's guide to machine learning and making text-generating AI bots that center the needs of communities interested in working with their own texts, archives, and “small data”.
+A beginner's guide to machine learning and making text-generating AI bots.
+Centering the needs of communities interested in working with their own texts, archives, and “small data”.

 ## About